jm59psut/A--PI/README.md

 7)Ward Tracker
 ```
 ## Credits
-To me as an Author and other people from the community (Moofmonkey for the API and most of the scripts base)
+To me as an Author and other people from the community (snajdovski for the API and most of the scripts base)

 ## Compatability
 Windows only for now.